maximecolin/car/README.md

 ##Usage

-Create a command class to handle data you need.
-Attributes can be set on contruct, fill through a form, set by other services, ...
+A command is an order.
+It can contains data you need.
+Attributes can be set on construct, fill through a form, set by other services, ...

 ```
 class CreateArticleCommand implements CommandInterface